decentology/fast-floward-1/week2/day1/readMe.md

 - `W2Q2` – Dappiness

-For this quest, follow the [Intro to Dappstarter Video](https://www.youtube.com/watch?v=hMfQoi7ZiS0).
+For this quest, follow the [Getting our DappStarter dApp](https://www.youtube.com/watch?v=-CuH95wtR-I).
 Get the Fast Floward Foundation on DappStarter and attempt to run your project as instructed in the video.
 If you can `yarn start`, see the UI Harness, and submit all the Day 1 **action cards**, you are done!
 Simply submit a screenshot of the return values on the action cards :)

 Best of luck on your quests, you got this.
 See you next time Cadence adventurers ~